 Birth control pills are a form of contraception that works by suppressing ovulation and/or making it more difficult for a fertilized egg to implant into the lining of the uterus.
 Hormonal hair loss in women may occur when women start or stop taking certain kinds of contraceptives.
 The hormones that make birth control pills effective may also cause hair thinning in women who use them.
 You are more likely to experience this side effect from birth control pills if you have a family history of hair loss.
 Stopping the pill is also a cause of hair loss in women.
 Hormones are not the only medication that may be associated with hair loss.
 Blood thinners and blood pressure medications may do it, too.
 So can drugs used to treat depression, heart disease, and arthritis.

 Crash diets and fad diets promise quick weight loss, but most do not work and can be dangerous.
 If you lose 15 pounds or more very quickly, you may lose a significant amount of hair within a matter of months.
-Inadequate protein and nutrients is one of the potential reasons for hair loss in women.
+Eating inadequate protein and nutrients is one of the potential reasons for hair loss in women.
 Stick to a healthy, balanced eating plan.
 Fresh fruit, vegetables, lean meats, and complex carbs give your body the fats, proteins, carbohydrates, vitamins, and minerals you need to maintain a healthy body, including a full head of hair.
 Other dietary risk factors for hair loss?
 Excess vitamin A may set the stage for your luscious locks to fall out.